truong021982/cdac-yfinance/README.md

   MYSQL_ROOT_PASSWORD=toor
   ```
 ## Spark Requirements
-- SPARK_APPLICATION_ARGS contains stock-market/AAPL/prices.json
 - SPARK_APPLICATION_ARGS will be passed to the Spark application as an argument -e when running the Spark application from Airflow
-- Also, make sure you allocated at least 8gb of RAM to Docker Desktop.
-Go to Docker Desktop -> Preferences -> Resources -> Advanced -> Memory
+- You need to allocate at least 8gb of RAM to Docker Desktop.
+To do this, go to Docker Desktop -> Preferences -> Resources -> Advanced -> Memory

 ## How to run
 - start all docker containers